-On September 19, 2014, ROIC entered into four separate Sales Agreements (the "Original Sales Agreements") with each of Jefferies LLC, KeyBanc Capital Markets Inc., MLV & Co.
-LLC and Raymond James & Associates, Inc. (each individually, an "Original Agent" and collectively, the "Original Agents") pursuant to which ROIC may sell, from time to time, shares of ROIC's common stock, par value \$0.0001 per share, having an aggregate offering price of up to \$100.0 million through the Original Agents either as agents or principals.
-On May 23, 2016, ROIC entered into two additional sales agreements (the "Additional Sales Agreements", and together with the Original Agents, the "Sales Agreements") with each of Canaccord Genuity Inc. and Robert W. Baird & Co.
-Incorporated (the "Additional Agents", and together with the Original Agents, the "Agents") pursuant to which the Company may sell shares of ROIC's common stock through the Additional Agents either as agents or principals.
-In addition, on May 19, 2016, the Company terminated the Original Sales Agreement with MLV & Co.
-LLC.
+On September 19, 2014, ROIC entered into three separate Sales Agreements (the "Original Sales Agreements") with each of Jefferies LLC, KeyBanc Capital Markets Inc. and Raymond James & Associates, Inc. (each individually, an "Original Agent" and collectively, the "Original Agents") pursuant to which ROIC may sell, from time to time, shares of ROIC's common stock, par value \$0.0001 per share, having an aggregate offering price of up to \$100.0 million through the Original Agents either as agents or principals.
+On May 23, 2016, ROIC entered into two additional sales agreements (the "Additional Sales Agreements") with each of Canaccord Genuity Inc. and Robert W. Baird & Co.
+Incorporated (the "Additional Agents", and together with the Original Agents, the "Sales Agreements") pursuant to which the Company may sell shares of ROIC's common stock through the Additional Agents either as agents or principals.

-During the year ended December 31, 2016, ROIC sold a total of 2,202,254 shares of common stock under the Sales Agreements, which resulted in gross proceeds of approximately \$45.6 million and commissions of approximately \$584,000 paid to the Agents.
-During the year ended December 31, 2015, ROIC sold a total of 544,567 shares under the Sales Agreements, which resulted in gross proceeds of approximately \$9.9 million and commissions of approximately \$149,000 paid to the Agents.
+During the year ended December 31, 2017, ROIC sold a total of 34,001 shares of common stock under the Sales Agreements, which resulted in gross proceeds of approximately \$681,000 and commissions of approximately \$9,000 paid to the Agents.
+During the year ended December 31, 2016, ROIC sold a total of 2,202,254 shares under the Sales Agreements, which resulted in gross proceeds of approximately \$45.6 million and commissions of approximately \$584,000 paid to the Agents.